yourhead/StacksAPI/_controls/button/index.md

 ### Button Array

 Button controls can be used in arrays.
-Each has its own icon, subtitle and default, all other values are shared.
+Each has its own icon, subtitle, trueValue, falseValue, and default, all other values are shared.
 Button types are:

+> NB: trueValue/falseValue arrays requires Stacks API v8 (Stacks v3.1+).

 - `button` : a regular button.
 - `button-2` : two buttons.